 Our focus is on the fundamentals, rather than prevailing investor sentiment.
 Say the price of one of our investments falls sharply, but its fundamentals remain strong.
 We will be happy to hold on to our position, and may decide to buy more.
-From among our current holdings, ACL, American Express, Deere, Lloyds, National Oilwell Varco and Praxair are all examples of positions we have added to following a price fall.
+Admiral, American Express, Deere, Lloyds, Praxair and Wells Fargo are all examples of positions we have previously added to the portfolio following a price fall.